kiptoomm/flask_and_restless/README.md

 ## quick setup with vagrant
 This setup is adapted from the [vagrant-gcloud](https://github.com/laander/vagrant-gcloud) project

-Ideally, you should still work in a virtual env to isolate your environment
+Ideally, you should still work in a virtual env to isolate dependencies specific to this project from the rest of your machine's

 1. install [vagrant](https://www.vagrantup.com/docs/installation/) and [virtualbox](https://www.virtualbox.org/wiki/Downloads)
 2. clone this repo and `cd` to the project root